-The figures [\ref{fig:placeholdera0}--\ref{fig:placeholdera9}] fix the rotation parameter and vary $\chi$ from $0.0$ to $0.9$ in increments of $0.3$.
-When $\chi = 0$, the standard Kerr metric is recovered, with shadows exhibiting axial symmetry and luminosity asymmetry induced by the Doppler effect from rotation.
-Increasing $\chi$ creates an uneven gravitational distortion, caused by the coupling between the bumblebee field and curvature.
-This progressively, asymmetrically, and directionally deforms the black hole shadow.
+{ The figures~\ref{fig:placeholdera0}--\ref{fig:placeholdera9} fix the rotation parameter and vary $X$ from $0.0$ to $0.9$ in increments of $0.3$.
+When $X = 0$, the standard Kerr metric is recovered, with shadows exhibiting axial symmetry and luminosity asymmetry induced by the Doppler effect from rotation.
+Increasing $X$ introduces an anisotropic gravitational distortion arising from the coupling between the bumblebee field and spacetime curvature, whose observable signatures depend critically on whether rotation is present.

-In Figure~\ref{fig:placeholdera0}, where $a = 0$, the shadow is initially circular and symmetric.
-Increasing values of $\chi$ cause { a visible} vertical flattening, with the lower edge becoming diffuse and the upper edge more contrasted, reflecting the directional preference imposed by the bumblebee field vacuum.
-This deformation shows that { LSB} acts as a mechanism for preferential compaction of null trajectories along a privileged axis, reducing the effective extent of the photon capture region in the direction opposite to the field.
+In Figure~\ref{fig:placeholdera0}, where $a = 0$, the metric reduces to a spherically symmetric configuration: all metric components depend solely on $r$, and the off-diagonal $dr\,d\theta$ term in~\eqref{linha_element} vanishes identically since it carries an explicit factor of $a$.
+As a consequence, the spacetime possesses full SO(3) rotational symmetry for any value of $X$, and the shadow is a perfect circle with $b_c = 3\sqrt{3}\,M$ independently of the LSB parameter $X$.
+This is consistent with the analytical results of Section~\ref{sec:shadow} and the numerical values in Tables~\ref{tab:II} and~\ref{tab:III}, which confirm $b_{\rm crit} = 5.1962\,M$ for all $X$ at $a = 0$.
+Any apparent morphological variation in the brightness distribution for $a = 0$ reflects changes in the local emission profile driven by modifications of circular geodesic orbits in the accretion disk, rather than a deformation of the photon capture region itself.

+The effects of $X$ on the shadow morphology become physically meaningful only when rotation is present.